 There are baby changing facilities in the cloakrooms in the hall.
 Please tell a member of the welcoming team if you need to use these facilities and they will show you where to go.

 We welcome people with mobility issues, and those in wheelchairs.
-We have recently upgraded our disabled access facilities and have stair-lifts and disabled toilets.
+We have disabled access facilities and have stair-lifts and disabled toilets.
 We also have wheelchairs available for those who need them.

 We have a hearing loop for those with hearing difficulties and large print hymn books and liturgy books for those who are visually impaired.
 Please make any accessibility needs know to the welcome team.